heeki/vendor/README.md

 * `make shared`: creates a stack for shared code in Lambda layers
 * `make cognito`: creates a stack for Cognito for auth
 * `make apigw`: creates a stack for a REST API on API Gateway

+NOTE: After the stack for Secrets Manager has been deployed, update the vendor central role with permissions to `GetSecretValue` for the set of secrets that were deployed, e.g. `arn:aws:secretsmanager:{region}:{account_id}:secret:/idl/*`.

 ## Making API calls
 With Cognito in place, the id token from Cognito must be included as the `Authorization` header in the API requests.
 The `var/cognito_user.sh` helper script will retrieve the auth tokens from Cognito and set an environment variable `P_AUTH_IDTOKEN` with the value of the id token.
 Then `make apigw.curl.post.2` can be used to make an authorized call to the API.